 - It’s accessible.
 Even if your org doesn’t use Google products, you could sign up right now to build your first form with no fuss.

 Reflections on how we can make unconferences a bit more inclusive.

 Gang, let’s talk about unconferences.
 Because I’ve got a lot of mixed feelings.

 First, if you’ve never heard of an unconference, let’s start there.
 An unconference is a “participant-led” learning experience.
-It rebels against the typical conference structure, in that there’s no preset agenda.
+The main difference from a regular conference is that there’s no pre-set agenda.

 Yep, you read me correctly.

 There’s no agenda, until you show up to make it.
 The idea is that the audience –the people who this whole thing is designed to benefit– put forth the topics they want to discuss.
 Hence, the “un”.

 Continue reading “The Unconference Model is Problematic.
 Here’s Why & What to Do About It”